nu-c3lab/mim-ir/README.md

 ## Installation

 The following installation instructions assume you are working with a new virtual environment.
+All code was tested on machine running Ubuntu 18.04.6 with Python 3.9.

 ### Install requirements to virtual environment